 The fused ventral traces in H. sandwicensis are situated in the septa (vv in fig. 5 in Gauthier 1959), but in B. masoniana (vf in plate 1-6 in Barabé et al. 1985) and B. longipetiolata (vf in Fig. 7-2) they are situated in the transitionzones between the septa and the wall.
 As to the ventral bundles or traces in B. horticola, Charpentier et al. (1989a, fig. 4F) presented a drawing of a section which shows four bundles (marked v) in the centre of the ovary.
-They interpreted these bundles as ventrals and according to the statement on page 566 and the pretation of these particular bundles as ventrals is different from that of the present study.
+They interpreted these bundles as ventrals and according to the statement on page 566 and the drawing in their paper, these bundles peter out in the placental lobes.
+The interpretation of these particular bundles as ventrals is different from that of the present study.

 Fig. 7-1, 23: section of the perianth zone slightly above the section shown in Fig. 7-2-diagram k.
-The photograph shows anastomosis between bundles produced by the traces L_4 , D_4 , L_1 , D_1 and Bar represents 500 μ m.
+The photograph shows anastomosis between bundles produced by the traces L_4 , D_4 , L_1 , D_1 and L_2 .
+Bar represents 500 μ m.

 The diagrams in the Figs. 7-3 and 7-4 demonstrate that all the traces mentioned above continue in a vertical manner, because the traces D, L and vf are parallel with the axis of the ovary.
-The trace PC and its ramifications PCD levels in the ovary, the traces produce bundles which do not proceed into the The demonstration of Fig. 7-3).
+The trace PC and its ramifications PCD coincide more or less with the axis.
+The diagrams also show that at various levels in the ovary, the traces produce bundles which do not proceed into the perianth-zone (see top part of Fig. 7-3).

 The dorsal traces D remain single up to the perianth-zone (see Fig. 7-2-j).
 It has been mentioned on page 104 that the lateral traces L are interpreted as compound because it is postulated that each lateral trace L is formed by fusion of two lateral veins of adjacent carpels.
-This postulate is in line with the conclubundle opposite a septum which he marked lps, represents two united lateral veins of adjacent carpels.
+This postulate is in line with the conclusion of Gauthier (1959, p.
+73 & fig. 3), that in H. sandwicensis, each vascular bundle opposite a septum which he marked lps, represents two united lateral veins of adjacent carpels.

 Fig. 7-2: B. longipetiolata, diagrammatic drawings of consecutive transverse sections of the pistillate flower of which Fig. 7-1 presents photographs of sections.
 The letters along the scale indicate the level of the sections, the numbers that of the sections presented in Fig. 7-1.
-For the abbreviations level of the sections and 7-4.
+For the abbreviations and markers see page 103 and compare with Figs. 7-3 and 7-4.

-and markers see page 103 and compare with Figs. 7-3 and 7-4.
 In a the pedicel; in b, c and d the four-locular condition with axile placentation, from e and up the uni-locular condition with parietal placentation.
 The black bundles in the centre are placentals; the open bundles represent the complex placental trace and divided complex placental traces (PC and PCD respectively in Fig. 7-4).

-Fig. 7-2, g to i: upper part of ovary; j to l: perianth zone; m & n: bases of the four styles.
-In g four small locules without placentae and in the centre the stylar canal; h & i: begin of the ramification of the dorsal and lateral traces; j: transition between the ovary and the perianth zone where the with the trace v belonging to the same pair of adjacent carpels; the remaining traces v f are here idem of the styles, which are still connate in pairs; n: idem, but the styles completely free from each other.
+Fig. 7-2, g to i: upper part of ovary; j to 1: perianth zone; m & n: bases of the four styles.
+In g four small locules without placentae and in the centre the stylar canal; h & i: begin of the ramification of the dorsal and lateral traces; j: transition between the ovary and the perianth zone where the four pairs of fused ventrals (vf) are still present, but at the higher level k trace L_3 has already fused with the trace vf belonging to the same pair of adjacent carpels; the remaining traces vf are here indicated in black; k and l: diagrams showing the vascular supply of the perianth segments; m: idem of the styles, which are still connate in pairs; n: idem, but the styles completely free from each other.